GintasS/Simple-Calculator/README.md

   <li>Both the history box and the input box can be navigated using scrollbars!</li>
 </ul>

-Calculator icon was taken from:<br>
+Calculator icon was taken from:
 <a href='https://icons8.com/icon/21/calculator' target='_blank'>url</a>.